Student Life

 Student Organizations

-Columbia University offers a comprehensive list of the hundreds of student groups on campus.
+Columbia University offers hundreds of student groups on campus.
 For a list of East Asia-related groups on campus, see the Weatherhead East Asian Institute’s website.

 Campus Life